tobtobtob/MC-MPC/generator/README.md

 ## Usage

 Generator takes four arguments, output graph file name, k, n and m.
-Graphs are outputted in [LEMON graph format](http://lemon.cs.elte.hu/pub/tutorial/a00018.html).
+Graphs are output in [LEMON graph format](http://lemon.cs.elte.hu/pub/tutorial/a00018.html).
 Nodes have labels and arcs have labels and weights.
 Arc weights are randomized between 0 and `MAX_WEIGHT` (defined in code).

 ```
 make